Remembering Natasha, Honoring Scholarship

 In April, two months before leaving for New York City, she died.
 She was 24.

 To honor her daughter and to benefit other students who share Natasha’s passion for learning, Susannah White has established the Natasha C. Priess ’12 Memorial Annual Scholarship.
-The first one-year scholarship was awarded last October to Jesenya Maldonado, a senior history major from Los Angeles.
+This scholarship is awarded to students with financial need who are majoring in history and/or experience an unexpected, significant change to financial circumstances.

 In their remembrance, faculty in the history department noted, “Tasha never lost sight of the human beings that were at the center of her study.
 As professors, we are grateful to have had the gift of encountering Tasha just at the moment she was engaged in the process of discovery—about her, the world, and her place in it, and we are devastated at her loss.”